abdolence/secret-vault-rs/README.md

 All examples available at [secret-vault/examples](secret-vault/examples) directory.

 ## Multiple sources
-The library supports reading from multiple sources using the concept of namespaces:
+The library supports reading from multiple sources simultaneously using the concept of namespaces:

 ```rust